-- 4.24 As required by Ministerial Order 1359 Managing the Risk of Child Abuse in Schools and School Boarding Premises, the policies and procedures and any other statements and records: - o have been designed to address all Child Safe Standards; - have been designed to be understood and implemented by all staff, the EMT and volunteers:
+- 4.24 As required by Ministerial Order 1359 Managing the Risk of Child Abuse in Schools and School Boarding Premises, the policies and procedures and any other statements and records: - o have been designed to address all Child Safe Standards; - have been designed to be understood and implemented by all staff, contractors and volunteers; - are championed and modelled by the Senior Management Team and all College leaders; - are documented and have been designed to be easy to understand; - are informed by best practice models and stakeholder consultation including surveys of staff, students and families. - o are reviewed after any significant child safety incident, or at least every two years and improved where applicable.

-- o are championed and modelled by the EMT and all College leaders; - are documented and have been designed to be easy to understand; and - are informed by best practice models and stakeholder consultation including surveys of staff, students and families. - are reviewed after any significant child safety incident, or at least every two years and improved where applicable. - 4.25 The Executive Management Team will ensure that the implementation of the Child Safe Standards is regularly reviewed and improved. - The College will regularly review, evaluate and improve child safe practices. - Complaints, concerns and safety incidents will be analysed to identify causes and systemic failures to inform continuous improvement. - The College will report on the findings of relevant reviews to staff and volunteers, families, students and the Community.
+- 4.25 The Senior Management Team will ensure that the implementation of the Child Safe Standards is regularly reviewed, improved and reported to the School Council. - The College will regularly review, evaluate and improve child safe practices. - Complaints, concerns and safety incidents will be analysed to identify causes and systemic failures to inform continuous improvement. - The College will report on the findings of relevant reviews to staff and volunteers, families, students and the Community.